Jinnah Park: Attractions

 Jinnah Park houses Pakistan's first multiplex called "Cinepax", the first one by the company of the same name.
-It has a McDonald's Restaurant which offers both counter service, with both indoor and outdoor seating available, and Drive-Thru service, 24 hours a day.
+It has a McDonald's Restaurant which offers both counter service, with both indoor and outdoor seating available, and drive-thru service, 24 hours a day.
 It also houses a PlayPlace – an indoor playground.
+There is a KFC restaurant located right next to the McDonald's.
 The park has another restaurant called Diva, a frozen yogurt and gelato chain shop called "Frutti5", Second Cup, Subway, Pappasallis (an Italian chain), and other restaurants and cafes.
 Tuck-shops are scattered throughout the park.
 "Cosmo Cash and Carry" retails a wide range of products at a discount, for example, groceries, meat and poultry, frozen foods, dairy products, health and beauty products, appliances etc. The park also has: